astrokings/akguide/docs/eng/1505arenareward.md

 ## Weekly Settlement Reward

 Merit Points and crystals can be received as rewards based on the rank level you have achieved in the weekly settlement.<br>
+However, players who do not have Empire Arena record of the week will not be able to receive weekly reward.

 ![](https://astrokings.s3.ap-northeast-2.amazonaws.com/html/img/help/1500_11_1.jpg)